 Alan has previously created sound design and composed music for theatre and has worked in the film & television fields.
 He can design ambience, sound effects, VO and dialogue for your short film, play, animation or computer game.

 Alan has received Sound & Vision funding from the BAI twenty four times in 6 years for various different projects.
-He is available as a consultant for advice on Sound & Vision, Arts Council and other funding applications.
+He is available as a consultant for advice on Sound & Vision, Arts Council, Culture Ireland and other funding applications.